Brenninkmeijer family: Notable members

-The family seems to have 12 branches and 500 members.
+The family has about 12 branches and 500 members.
 Albert Brenninkmeijer (born 1974), married Princess Carolina of Bourbon-Parma, a cousin of King Willem-Alexander of the Netherlands, on 21 April 2012 in Wijk bij Duurstede.

-From 1988 to 2011, Mother Theresa Brenninkmeyer was the prioress, later abbess, of a convent in Sostrup Castle (Denmark).
+From 1988 to 2011, Mother Theresa Brenninkmeijer was the prioress, later abbess, of a convent in Sostrup Castle (Denmark).

 Two family members have entered the entertainment industry, producer Stephan Brenninkmeijer and actor Philippe Brenninkmeyer.